jimmyday12/plussixone_quarto/README.md

 # plussixone_quarto

-This repo houses the static site code for https://plussixoneblog.com, built using Quarto.
+This repo houses the static site code for [plusSixOne Blog](https://plussixoneblog.com), built using the Quarto framework.

-The data for the various calculations is houses over at https://github.com/jimmyday12/plussixoneblog.
+The data for the various calculations is houses over at [jimmyday_12](https://github.com/jimmyday12/plussixoneblog).